-Blake Snow (feature writer to half of the top 20 U.S. media, content advisor to Fortune 500 companies, and the author of “Log Off: How to Stay Connected after Disconnecting”) took part in the "How to Reach Your Potential" initiative, a series of 100 interviews with leaders who inspire Alex Rascanu and whose insights can help you reach your potential.
+Blake Snow (feature writer to half of the top 20 U.S. media, content advisor to Fortune 500 companies, and the author of “Log Off: How to Stay Connected after Disconnecting”) took part in the "How to Reach Your Potential" initiative, an interview series featuring leaders who inspire Alex Rascanu and whose insights can help you reach your potential.

 For more than a decade, Blake Snow has written and published thousands of featured articles for half of the top twenty U.S. media, including CNN, NBC, USA Today, Fox News, Wired Magazine, and many other fancy publications and Fortune 500 companies.
 Blake is the author of the recently published book “Log Off: How to Stay Connected After Disconnecting”.
 He lives in Provo, Utah, with his supportive family and loyal dog.
 To learn more about Blake, visit blakesnow.com or @blakesnow on Twitter.

 Alex: What is your life’s purpose?

 Blake: To be the change I want to see in the world, namely living by hope and love (rather than fear and hate), doing my part to restore faith in humanity, raising a better tomorrow through good parenting, contributing to the economy, and enjoying this once in a universe experience on Earth.

 Alex: What are the three things you’re most passionate about?

 Blake: Writing, travel, and self-improvement.
 I want to publish another book, I want to visit all seven continents several times over (already 5/7), and I want to be a smarter, kinder, and braver person than I was the year before.

 Alex: How do you stay healthy?
 What’s your main health-related goal?